Donaldson hitless in Toronto return as Jays top Braves 3-1

 The Braves put runners at second and third with one out in the fifth, but Godley struck out Ronald Acuña Jr. and got Ozzie Albies to ground out.

-Albies got Atlanta on the board with an RBI double off Derek Law in the seventh.
+Albies got Atlanta on the board with an RBI double off Law in the seventh.
 Freeman was intentionally walked to load the bases for Donaldson, who popped to shortstop.

 Soroka, who is from Calgary, faced the Blue Jays for the first time in June 2018, allowing four runs and eight hits in 4 2/3 innings.